christian-bravo7/my-website/content/hello-world.md

 ## }

-Here I will write about software development, web technologies and many interesting things.
+Here I hope write about software development, web technologies and many interesting things.

 Thanks for reading my first post.
 You don't know how special it is to finally be able to reach other people with my words :)